fly-apps/cron-manager/README.md

 ## Managing Schedules

 Schedules can be defined using the `schedules.json` file.
-Here's an example:

 ```json
 [